Niche (company)

 Niche.com, formerly known as College Prowler, is an American company headquartered in Pittsburgh, Pennsylvania, that runs a ranking and review site.
-The company was founded by Luke Skurman in 2002 as a publisher of print guidebooks on US colleges, but is now an online resource providing information on K–12 schools, colleges, cities, neighborhoods, and companies across the United States.
+The company was founded by Luke Skurman in 2002 as a publisher of print guidebooks on U.S. colleges, but is now an online resource providing information on K–12 schools, colleges, cities, neighborhoods, and companies across the United States.

 History

 Niche, Inc. was founded as College Prowler in August 2002 by Luke Skurman and Joey Rahimi.
 Then students at Carnegie Mellon University's Tepper School of Business, they spun the company out of a project in their entrepreneurship class.